britishlibrary/peripleo-lanc/README.md

 ## Site Preview

 The project web site can be found [here](https://britishlibrary.github.io/locating-a-national-collection/home.html), and includes several examples of geospatial datasets rendered as maps using *Peripleo*.

+## Quick Setup

+You can quickly deploy *Peripleo* for the visualisation of your own geospatial data.
+Follow the instructions given [here](https://github.com/britishlibrary/peripleo-lanc/blob/main/Quick-Setup.md).